ry85/VAE-GAN/README.md

 # VAE-GAN
-Pytorch implementation of paper "Autoencoding beyond pixels using a learned similarity metric"
+Pytorch implementation of paper "Autoencoding beyond pixels using a learned similarity metric".

+jhjh